 "But I thought you just said that all our upgrades will protect us," said Kaylee, staring.
 "All sortsa fancy shielding n’ such ..."

 of the Core will be our biggest test.

 "Which, I presume, leaves us with this 'shielding' that'll make us invisible to them." said Mal.

 Deader's silence told Mal all he needed to know.

-She nodded.
-"That and my pilotin' skills, and your skills as captain, yep.
+"That and my pilotin' skills, and your skills as captain.
 We’re gonna need all sorts of strategizin' and the like.
 The problem with the shielding is the mass of Serenity isn't sufficient to guarantee that it'll work as intended.
 Oh, it'll work, don't get me wrong, but not totally or perfectly.
 A Firefly's mass will probably give us one quarter to thirty percent effective shielding, max.
 He hasn't had time to perfect it ..."